Competitive Strategy

 • Topics

-Competitive strategy studies the relationship between a firm and its competitors, suppliers, distributors and partners.
-The relationship is studied through the framework of "coopetition".
-This approach emphasises the occurrence of both competition and cooperation between a firm and the players in the firm’s surroundings.
-The main principles of coopetition come from game theory and help us generate business strategies that are otherwise not easy to see or may even seem counterintuitive.
-Competitive strategy takes a step back and studies how firms can change the game they are currently playing into a game with new rules, with other players, or with a different scope.
+The course takes a broader perspective by examining how firms can change the "game" they are currently playing — whether by changing the rules, altering the players involved, changing other players' perceptions, or by expanding or limiting its scope.
 Through a set of case studies, the course will demonstrate that coopetition is something firms of all sizes, and in any industry, should be highly aware of and master, as it may yield large profits or prevent large losses.

-• Why and when do we observe fierce price competition, and how can firms avoid such an outcome?
+• Price competition: Why and when do we observe intense price competition, and how can firms mitigate or avoid such outcomes?

-• In which markets do we expect collusive behavior?
-Can collusion on prices lead to tough competition along other dimensions?
+• Collusion: In which markets do we expect collusive behavior?
+Can collusion on prices lead to fierce competition along other dimensions?

-• Will lack of coordination typically lead to too much or too little entry, and why?
+• Entry dynamics: Does a lack of coordination typically result in excessive or insufficient market entry, and why?

-• How may the competition authorities change the rules of the game?
+• Regulatory impact: How can competition authorities reshape the rules of the game?

 • Learning outcome

-The main topic in this course is strategic interaction between firms, with the objective to acquire an understanding of firms' business strategies through a mixture of theory and case studies.
-We apply some rather simple game theoretic models and case studies from Harvard Business School to study actual behavior by firms .
+The primary focus of this course is the strategic interaction between firms, aiming to provide a deep understanding of business strategies through a combination of theoretical models and real-world case studies.
+Simple game-theoretic models and case studies from Harvard Business School will be applied to examine actual firm behavior.

 Upon completion of the course, the student can: